They are a group of muscles located in the legs.

 The fibula is not involved in supporting the body, but it has a role as a shock absorber during walking.

-This role is allowed thanks to the interosseous membrane that connects the fibula to the tibia.
+Thanks to the interosseous membrane that connects the fibula to the tibia, this role is allowed.

 Muscle insertion zone